AvirukBasak/expressjs-auth-api/README.md

   - 401 Unauthorized: Authentication failed

 - **Notes**:
-  - The `btoken` is intended for backend use and remains constant.
+  - The `btoken` is intended for backend use and remains unique for each user.
+This token should NEVER go to any frontend.
   - The `ftoken` should be saved in the frontend and will change on each new authentication.

 #### 2. Verification (VERIFY)